Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Introduction

 \section{Introduction}

-According to the American School Bus Council, nearly 480,000 school buses transported 25 million children to and from school and school-related activities every school day in 2010~\cite{ASBC}.
-Meanwhile, based on a recent report from Nation Center for Education Statistics, 23 billion dollars were spent on public school transportation during the academic year 2013-2014, which is nearly 5 percent of the total expenditures for public schools \cite{DIGEST}.
-Every dollar spent on transporting students is a dollar lost for direct spending to improve the education of the students.
-Therefore, the efficient and economical operation of school bus systems is of significant importance to school districts that are trying to make the most of their limited education budgets.
+According to the American School Bus Council, nearly 480,000 school buses transported 25 million students to and from school and school-related activities every school day in 2010~\cite{ASBC}.
+Meanwhile, based on a report from the Nation Center for Education Statistics, 23 billion dollars were spent on public school transportation during the academic year 2013-2014, which is nearly 5 percent of the total expenditures for public schools \cite{DIGEST}.
+Every dollar spent on transporting students is a dollar lost for direct spending to improve the education of students.
+Therefore, an efficient and economical operation of school bus systems is of significant importance to school districts that are trying to make the most of their limited education budgets.

-The major costs associated with operating a school bus service are the capital and operational cost of the buses and the wages of the drivers.
-Thus, an efficient solution will serve the students by using the fewest buses possible\footnote{minimizing the total distance traveled is a secondary objective.}.
-This needs to be done subject to getting everyone to school on time and not making some students spend a very long time sitting on a bus (e.g. one hour maximum in Boston).
-This leads to the so-called school bus routing problem (SBRP).
+The major costs associated with operating a school bus service are the capital and operational costs of the buses and wages of drivers.
+Thus, an efficient solution will serve students by using the fewest buses possible\footnote{minimizing the total distance traveled is a secondary objective.}.
+Under the single school setting, this needs to be done subject to getting everyone to the school on time and not making some students spend a very long time sitting on a bus (e.g. one hour maximum riding time in Boston).
+This leads to the so-called Single School Routing Problem (SSRP).

-The SBRP is a generalization of the metric Traveling Salesman Problem (TSP) and a special case of Vehicle Routing Problem (VRP), both of which are NP-hard problems~\cite{VRP}.
-While the metric TSP has a number of good approximation techniques for obtaining provable guarantees on the solution accuracy, the VRP and SBRP problems are harder to approximate and typically solved using heuristic techniques.
-Therefore, the state-of-art methods for solving SBRP can only solve small-scale problems optimally.
-To solve the SBRP at scale, the problem is typically formulated as an Integer Linear Programming (ILP) and solved using different heuristics techniques~\cite{PARK2012204,RIERALEDESMA2012391,SCHITTEKAT2013518}.
-One limitation of these approaches is that they lead to high dimensional ILP problems that have a extreme large decision space, and are hard to solve well at-scale even with very sophisticated heuristic techniques.
+The SSRP is a generalization of the metric Traveling Salesman Problem (TSP) and a special case of the Vehicle Routing Problem (VRP), both of which are NP-hard problems~\cite{VRP}.
+While the metric TSP has a number of good approximation techniques for obtaining provable guarantees on the solution accuracy, the VRP and SSRP problems are harder to approximate and typically solved using heuristic techniques.
+Therefore, state-of-the-art methods for solving SSRP can only solve small-scale problems optimally.
+To solve the SSRP at scale, the problem is typically formulated as an Integer Linear Program (ILP) and solved using different heuristics techniques~\cite{PARK2012204,RIERALEDESMA2012391,SCHITTEKAT2013518}.
+One limitation of these approaches is that they lead to high dimensional ILP problems that have extremely large decision spaces, and are hard to solve well at-scale even with very sophisticated heuristic techniques.